 Attendance at Vocal and Instrumental Concerts

-As class time is spent preparing for concerts, students are expected to be in attendance at concert performances unless ill or under unusual circumstances.
+As class time is spent preparing for concerts, students are expected to attend concert performances unless ill or under unusual circumstances.
 A note from parents explaining a concert absence will be needed.

 D. Ed-Co Behavior Initiative